MarlinFirmware/MarlinDocumentation/_development/configuration.md

 #define BLUETOOTH
 ```

-This enables the bluetooth serial interface on boards with the AT90USB.
+Enable the Bluetooth serial interface.
+For boards based on the AT90USB.

 ***